hieunc229/acme-middleware/README.md

 By using this library, you can save between $8-$900 per certificate a year, depending on the provider.
 If you are happy and want to donate, please either donate to [LetsEncrypt](https://letsencrypt.org/donate/) or any of charity that you want (preferably charity for helping children or people from poor area).

-Please let me know if you donate (At the moment, I don't take donate for myself)
+Please let me know you donate by sending an email to hieunc(at)saltar.co!